msyahidin/versionable/README.md

 ### Use different version table

 Some times we want to have models versions in differents tables.
-By default versions are stored in the table 'versions', defined in Mpociot\Versionable\Version::$table.
+By default versions are stored in the table 'versions', defined in develoopin\Versionable\Version::$table.

 To use a different table to store version for some model we have to change the table name.
-To do so, create a model that extends Mpociot\Versionable\Version and set the $table property to another table name.
+To do so, create a model that extends develoopin\Versionable\Version and set the $table property to another table name.

 ```php
 class MyModelVersion extends Version